0x1001/Python-Course/README.md

 ## Your Setup
 - Use newest python3 from https://www.python.org/
-- Use PyCharm as your IDE https://www.jetbrains.com/pycharm/
+- Use PyCharm Community as your IDE https://www.jetbrains.com/pycharm/
 - Use git for version control https://git-scm.com/
 - If you want use SourceTree as git GUI https://www.sourcetreeapp.com/